go-testfixtures/testfixtures/README.md

 Travis runs tests for PostgreSQL, MySQL and SQLite.
 AppVeyor run for all these and also Microsoft SQL Server.

-To set the connection string of tests for each database, edit the `.env` file, but do not include the changes a in pull request.
+To set the connection string of tests for each database, copy the `.sample.env` file as `.env` and edit it according to your environment.

 ## Alternatives